hananam696/Course_Management/README.md

 - modified login such as if user entered incorrect credentials it will show  error messgae in red and link to go back to login page to try again
 - formatting
+- after activation user gets a link to go to login page directly
 - and many more

+## Extra Requirements Done

+These extra features that were not explicitly required but enhance the functionality and user experience of the system:

+- Error Handling:

+Clear error messages for incorrect login credentials.

+Gave link to go back to login page after errors.

+- Activation Flow:

+After activation, users are redirected to the login page directly.

+Redirection to the login page after errors.

+- Port Configuration:

+The default port (8000) directs users to the login page.

+- Code Refactoring and Formatting:

+Code was edited, commented, and formatted for clarity.

+### Regular team meetings were held to coordinate efforts.